Andrew Benintendi Player Props: White Sox vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff ranks first in MLB with a collective 9.6 strikeouts per nine innings.
+- The 9.5 strikeouts per nine innings compiled by the Marlins pitching staff ranks third in MLB.

-- The Marlins have the 15th-ranked team ERA across all MLB pitching staffs (4.19).
+- The Marlins' 4.14 team ERA ranks 15th across all league pitching staffs.

+- Marlins pitchers combine to give up 67 home runs (one per game), the ninth-fewest in baseball.

-- The righty's most recent appearance came on Sunday against the Oakland Athletics, when he went seven innings, surrendering five earned runs while allowing six hits.
+- The lefty's most recent time out was on Monday against the Kansas City Royals, when he tossed five innings, surrendering four earned runs while giving up six hits.

+- The 25-year-old has an ERA of 4.47, with 9.3 strikeouts per nine innings, in 12 games this season.
+Opposing hitters have a .275 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.